 Soap or Cream?

 Creams are generally easier and quicker to lather up than a hard soap so there will be less wear and stress put on a brush that has only lathered up creams compared to one that has only lathered hard soaps.
 The difference will be fairly minimal so the choice is up to you.

 Pre Shave Oil, yes or no?

-There are only two pre shave oils we recommend you use with a shaving brush.
-Castle Forbes and Executive Shaving, both are made with water soluble oil so there will be no damage to the brush hair.
+There are only two pre-shave oils we recommend you use with a shaving brush.
+Castle Forbes and Executive Shaving, both are water soluble so there will be no damage to the brush hair.
 Other oils will leave a sticky coating on the brush hairs reducing the effectiveness of your brush as the oil will coat the hairs and prevent the absorption of water.

 A Quick Note On Brushes That Shed Hair

 Now and again we are contacted by a customer who reports that his brush is shedding hairs.
 Here’s Mark Watterson of Simpson / Vulfix take on this subject.

 'Many of our Vulfix & Simpson shaving brushes contain in excess of 20,000 No. individual hair strands within their carefully hand-formed and tied knots.
 Knots of this size & density by their very nature contain many loose, short or stray hairs that haven't been picked up in the glue setting process, these will naturally work their way out during the first few months of shaving.
 Fortunately, in 99.9% of cases, this initial shedding abates and stops all together'.